The Adorable Face of Conservation Success

 Playful and oh-so-cute, black-footed ferrets are North America’s only native ferret species, which once ranged throughout the North American Great Plains.
 They were thought to be extinct until a small population was discovered in 1981, and the last remaining wild animals were caught to establish a breeding center in Wyoming.
 The recovery of the species started with just 18 animals.
 All black-footed ferrets alive today are related to those animals.

 In 1988, the Smithsonian’s National Zoo was the first to receive offspring from those 18 and begin breeding black-footed ferrets outside of Wyoming.
-Since then, 726 black-footed ferrets have been born at the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, Va.
+Since then, 726 black-footed ferrets have been born at the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, Virginia.

 Working with the U.S. Fish and Wildlife Service, SCBI’s black-footed ferret breeding program also reintroduces ferrets back into the wild.
 Several hundred ferrets born at SCBI have been reintroduced to the wild.